 AAdvantage Aviator Red World Elite Mastercard

-The AAdvantage® Aviator® Red World Elite Mastercard® comes with a large 60,000-mile sign-up bonus after first purchase and payment of the low $99 annual fee.
+The AAdvantage® Aviator® Red World Elite Mastercard® comes with the ability to earn a 60,000-mile sign-up bonus after the first purchase and payment of the low $99 annual fee (must be done within the first 90 days).
 This makes it popular for infrequent fliers looking to rack up lots of miles from the get-go.
 Cardholders get double miles for American Airlines purchases, but only a single mile per dollar spent on everything else.

 This card is often promoted, but there can be better signup offers online that are worth considering.
 There are also benefits that are akin to having elite status, such as preferred boarding for you and up to four companions and waived check bag fees.
 Even if you travel a few times a year, this can cover the annual fee cost easily.
 If you spend at least $20,000 on the card and your account remains open for at least 45 days after your card anniversary date, you’ll earn a Companion Certificate good for 1 guest at $99 (plus fees and taxes).